nikhilambhore01/Movie-Search-App/README.md

 An Application built using React and Redux to explore movies.

 ## Features
-- Lists Poster, preview and ratings of the movie
+- Lists, preview and ratings of the movie
 - Can add favourite movies
 - Remove from favourite list
 - Uses Omdb API to search movies